-A new survey from real estate listing service Trulia revealed that 59 percent of renters aspire to be homeowners, but there are six main issues holding them back.
+A new survey from real estate listing service Trulia revealed that 59 percent of renters aspire to be homeowners, but there are six core issues holding them back.

-Let’s take a closer look at what they are, and what you can do to overcome them.
+Let’s take a closer look at what they are, and what you can do to overcome them if you want to make the transition from renter to homeowner.

 Saving Enough for a Down Payment

 This is the biggest obstacle for prospective homeowners.
-But what many may not realize is that you can still get a home for as little as 3.5 percent down with an FHA loan.
+It always has been and probably always will be.
+The dreaded down payment.
+But what many may not realize is that you can still buy a home for as little as 3.5% down with an FHA loan.

-So there are certainly options if you don’t have a ton of assets.
-There are even no money down options in some “rural” parts of the country.
+So there are certainly plenty of options if you don’t have a ton of assets.
+There are even no money down options in some “rural” parts of the country thanks to USDA home loans, and of course VA loans that require nothing down for veterans and their families.

 Qualifying for a Mortgage

 The second biggest roadblock is actually qualifying for a mortgage.
-This is why I stress preparation so much.
+This is why I stress preparation so much on this blog.
+You can never be too prepared, and it can takes months or even years to get all your ducks in a row.

 This means getting your income, assets, and employment information together long before applying for a loan.

-In other words, holding a steady job for two years or longer, seasoning the assets you plan to use in your bank account (not your mattress) for several months, and getting pre-approved so you know what mortgage amount you can actually obtain.
+In other words, holding a steady job for two years or longer, seasoning the assets you plan to use in your bank account (not your mattress) for several months, and getting pre-approved for a mortgage so you know what mortgage amount you can actually obtain.

 A Good Credit Score